doublerobotics/d3-sdk/examples/standby-basic/README.md

 Before accessing any developer features, your Double 3 will need to be [put into developer mode](../../docs/Developer%20Mode.md).

-This page explains how to display a custom, interactive screen on your Double 3's touchscreen using HTML and Javascript.
+This page explains how to display a custom, interactive screen on your Double 3's touchscreen using HTML.

 Open the Developer Monitor of your D3 in Chrome on your computer by visiting: ````http://YOUR_D3_IP:8080````.
 You can find your D3's local IP by tapping the WiFi icon on the default standby screen.